Mikeysax/mikey/README.md

 Mikey also creates ```.mikeyPath``` folder in your project and saves the path of the file type generated.
 This is to optimize the speed of creation afterwards so Mikey does not have to dynamically find the folder again after each generated file.

 If your project directory changes at all, delete ```.mikeyPath``` folder to recache folder paths. ```.mikeyPath``` folder is added to ```.gitignore``` also.

+You cannot create files that already exist.
 ___
-To generate a new file and import one or multiple dependencies to top of file:
+<strong>To generate a new file and import one or multiple dependencies to top of file:</strong>

 ```$ mikey containerCreator fileName -i depName```

 or to import multiple dependencies to top of file:

 ```$ mikey componentCreator fileName -i depName -i depName -i depName```
-___

 If you import a dependency with curly brackets it will remove them like this:

 ```import {thisThing} from 'thisThing'```